chenasraf/dart_script_runner/README.md

       env:
         MY_ENV: my-value
         # ...
-      # Use to suppress the "Running: ..." output before running the command
+      # Use `false` to hide the command itself before running it.
-      # to make it possible to use ouput for other scripts
+      # This is useful for using the output in other scripts (scr or external)
+      # Defaults to true
-      suppress_header_output: true
+      display_cmd: true
       # The script to run.
 You can supply the args directly here, or split into
       # `cmd` and `args` as a list.
       cmd: my_scr 'arg1'
-      # Optional - if supplied, will be appended as arguments to `cmd`.
+      # Optional - if supplied, will be appended as arguments to `cmd`, before the args passed
+      # by calling the script from the CLI
       args:
         - arg2
         - arg3